You may want to retake classes to raise your GPA if you failed a course or are trying to get into grad school.

 If your other grades are better, it is probably unnecessary to retake classes that you previously did poorly in unless they are required.
 This is particularly true if your more recent grades are better and you are showing progress and improvement.

 You can explain one bad grade in grad school applications, and many potential employers don’t even look at your transcripts.
-Check out this postOpens in a new tab. to learn more about how to explain problems on your transcript or a low GPA.
+Check out this post to learn more about how to explain problems on your transcript or a low GPA.

 5. Your school has strict limits on how many times you can use grade forgiveness

-Many schools limit how many times a student can use the grade forgiveness policy, such as the University of IllinoisOpens in a new tab. only allowing students to use it 4 times.
+Many schools limit how many times a student can use the grade forgiveness policy, such as the University of Illinois only allowing students to use it 4 times.

 If your school has strict limits on how many times you can use the grade forgiveness policy for grade replacement, you need to make sure that you only retake courses you really need.